richstokes/k8s-folding-at-home/README.md

 The most compatible way to edit the config.xml is by modifying it's values and creating your own Docker image.

 You *can* override/mount as a configMap in Kubernetes (you can see the scaffolding for this inside `folding.yaml`), however FAHClient seems to what to copy/move this file around, which doesn't work if the file is mounted.
 You'll get a bunch of errors from the FAHClient if you do this - there may be a better way to manage the config file - PRs welcome!

+&nbsp;

+# Credits

+Special thanks to [Bendik](https://github.com/skandix) for his work on supporting GPUs and general tweaks to the configs.